 Nectar provides a picture of its construction, which you can see below.
 The cover is made from tencel and cotton and is quilted with gel memory foam .
 The first layer is one inch of 4lb. density gel memory foam and is faster-responding than most memory foam.
 The next layer is 3 inches of more memory foam (3 lb. density) and then there is a high-density poly foam support layer (2 lb. density).

-- The mattresses have the same thickness overall
+- The mattresses have the same thickness overall and should be able to support a similar amount of weight.

 - The Novosbed uses higher-density memory foam, which usually means better conforming ability but also a greater ability to retain heat (offset by the air channels in the top layer)